runwhen-contrib/rw-public-codecollection/codebundles/k8s-postgres-triage/README.md

 - Get Pod Logs & Events: Fetches Kubernetes events and logs that are related to the desired labels.
 - Get Pod Resource Utilization: Fetchs the output of `kubectl top` for all pods and containers that are related to the desired labels.
 - Get Running Configuration: Uses `kubectl exec` to fetch the running config of the psql instance and adds the contents of that file to the report.
+- Get Patroni Output: Uses `kubectl exec` to fetch the output of `patronictl list`.
 - Get DB Stastics: Uses `kubectl exec` to execute psql queries that can provide insights in to long running queries and other helpful database level statistics.
 PSQL queries are configurable.